-1.2.5.1.1.
+1.2.7.1.1.
 The general information specified in §60.5420a(b)(1)(i) through (iv) is required for all reports.

-1.2.5.1.1.1.
-The company name, facility site name associated with the affected facility, and address of the affected facility.
-If an address is not available for the site, include a description of the site location and provide the latitude and longitude coordinates of the site in decimal degrees to an accuracy and precision of five (5) decimals of a degree using the North American Datum of 1983.
+- 1.2.7.1.1.1.
+The company name, facility site name associated with the affected facility, U.S. Well ID or U.S. Well ID associated with the affected facility, if applicable, and address of the affected facility.
+If an address is not available for the site, include a description of the site location and provide the latitude and longitude coordinates of the site in decimal degrees to an accuracy and precision of five (5) decimals of a degree using the North American Datum of 1983. - 1.2.7.1.1.2.
+An identification of each affected facility being included in the annual report.